JamesSullivan1/JamesSullivan1.github.io/_posts/2015-07-16-async-signal-unsafe.md

         ...
     }

-Consider what happens when a signal is received by `main' after the lock is acquired.
+Consider what happens when a signal is received by 'main' after the lock is acquired.
 The handler will call lock() again, and deadlock with itself.
-The interesting thing here is that we didn't even need to make any extra threads to lock up the program, and a glance at the source of `main' would tell us that this is infallible.
+The interesting thing here is that we didn't even need to make any extra threads to lock up the program, and a glance at the source of 'main' would tell us that this is infallible.

 The easy answer often given to this issue is to never use locks in signal handlers.
 But as we saw in the simple case of printf, there are many useful functions which use internal locks!
 Thankfully, POSIX has been kind enough to define a list of functions that we can always use in a signal handler.
-We call these `async-signal-safe', in that they are safe to use within an asyncrhonous signal handler.
+We call these 'async-signal-safe', in that they are safe to use within an asyncrhonous signal handler.
 The list is as follows: